 FTP doesn’t have the same level of security as SFTP.
 It can’t meet the strict rules for safe data transfer and storage.
 This means companies could face fines and penalties if they use FTP for sensitive info.

-Companies dealing with private data should choose SFTP.
-It keeps them in line with the law.
-Using SFTP helps avoid the problems that come with data breaches or not meeting legal standards.
+Companies handling private data should choose SFTP.
+It keeps them in compliance with the law and helps avoid problems associated with data breaches or non-compliance with legal standards.

 In today’s world, keeping data safe is crucial.
 SFTP is the best option.
 It protects information and helps companies follow the law.
 For peace of mind and legal compliance, SFTP is the smart choice.